Coronavirus and mental wellbeing

 To reduce the risk of infection from Coronavirus, the government has recommended that the general public engage in social distancing and for those in certain vulnerable groups or with symptoms of Coronavirus, to self-isolate.
 Although the government are starting to ease restrictions, many activities are still limited.
 We know that there are wider impacts of the social-distancing measures, including economic impacts, social impacts through loss of contact and loss of routine or enjoyable social activity and specifically, impacts on mental health.

 Although this is a time of uncertainty, following reliable sources of information from central and local government and the NHS, and avoiding sources of information which are prone to sensationalise, can help to reduce anxiety and provide clarity.

 The good news is, by following the Five ways to wellbeing, there are lots of ways that family, friends, carers and organisations can look after our mental health and help to support others to create a positive strategy to maintain their mental wellbeing.

 Keeping physically active is important for our physical and mental health and wellbeing and is currently part of permitted activity outdoors.

 While people may be unable to participate in their regular activities, there are plenty of other forms of exercise and activity which can be enjoyed.
-A walk from your front door to a local park or around the block, on your own or with someone from your household if you prefer company.
+A 10-minute walk or cycle around the neighbourhood or a few strength exercises such as squats, push ups or sit ups can improve our mood.
 If you have a dog, taking them out for daily exercise will allow you both to enjoy a short time away from home.

 There are a number of resources detailed in the TV schedule as well as online.
 The Active Sussex website has some great ways to get you and your family moving at home.
 Some local services, including our Wellbeing service, provide online video classes to enable you to carry on with, or join a new activity.
 Check your usual provider for details.

 Outside of your household, all activities should adhere to the 2 metres (6ft) social distancing rule.